Kagami/mpv_slicing/README.md

 Press `c` first time to mark the start of the fragment.
 Press it again to mark the end of the fragment and write it to the disk.
 Press `C` to clear the fragment.
 Press `a` to toggle uncompressed audio capturing (default on).

-By default output videos will be placed in `cutfragments` in mpv config directory, please make sure the directory is exist.

 You could find some logs in console (press `~` to open and `esc` to close by default), there might be something useful.

-You could change key bindings and all parameters of the output video by editing your `input.conf` and `script-opts/slicing_copy.conf`, see [slicing_copy.lua](slicing_copy.lua) and [mpv reference](https://mpv.io/manual/master/#lua-scripting-on-update]])) for details.
+You could change key bindings and all parameters of the output video by editing your `input.conf` and `script-opts/slicing_copy.conf`, see [slicing_copy.lua](slicing_copy.lua) and [mpv reference](https://mpv.io/manual/master/#lua-scripting-on-update]]\)) for details.

+#### Notice

+Online videos are not supported.

+Output videos will be placed in `cutfragments` in mpv configuration directory by default instead of the home directory since [commit 7b3ef36](https://github.com/snylonue/mpv_slicing_copy/commit/7b3ef36fbe854f238e296a8b16af25bc281142c9).
+However, the script will not check if the directory is exist because it's not easy in lua.
+But you still could change the directory by editing script-opts/slicing_copy.conf or source code (option `target_dir`).

 #### License

-mpv_slicing_copying - Cut video fragments with mpv
+mpv_slicing_copy - Cut video fragments with mpv

 Written in 2015 by Kagami Hiiragi <kagami@genshiken.org>